sa-tre/satre-specification/docs/source/standard.md

     TRE developers may want to consider how different elements, for example sensitive input data or users workspaces, may be backed up or if they should be.
 * - A TRE should log how input data is modified.
   - If the input data is mutable a TRE should keep records of its modification.
-    For example when the data was modified and by who.
+    For example, when the data was modified and by who.
 * - A TRE must, to a reasonable extent, prevent unathorised data ingress or egress
   - Movement of data which has not been subject to information governance processes risks breaking rules and is more likely to result in a data breach.
     However, it is difficult to control for every possibility.